 Niger is one of the poorest countries in sub-Saharan Africa.
 Over forty percent of children under five are chronically malnourished, and lack of access to quality health care is a particularly pressing problem in rural areas, where the majority of people live.

 Since 2012, we have provided Kirker Hospital in Niger with more than $152 million in urgently needed medicines to serve the poorest.
 These medicines are supporting hundreds of thousands of people.
 Our medicines are dispersed to seven hospitals across the country and make up 1/3 of all available medicines in the country.
-Kirker Hospital and its satellite health clinics provides health care and services to more than 300,000 patients a year.
-Not only do they serve people from Niger, they are also burdened with providing for refugees from Chad, Cameroon, and Nigeria fleeing the violence from terrorist group Boko Haram.
+Kirker Hospital and its satellite health clinics provide health care and services to more than 300,000 patients a year.
+Not only do they serve people from Niger, but they are also burdened with providing for refugees from Chad, Cameroon, and Nigeria fleeing the violence from the terrorist group Boko Haram.

 Women gather at Kirker Hospital to receive medicines donated by IRT.